How to Skip Blank Rows Using a Formula in Excel – 8 Methods

 Formula Breakdown:

-Finally, the formula checks for the blank rows within the entire table and returns rows where there’s no blank cell.
+The formula checks for blank rows within the entire table and returns rows with no blank cells.

 Merge the IF, ROWS, COUNT, INDEX, SMALL, ROW, and ROWS Functions to Skip Blank Rows in Excel